marctorsoc/lingua-quest/README.md

 ----------- ENOUGH FOR GOOGLE PLAY ---------

+- Show translations for answers when reviewing if clicked (need first to get translations from the backend)
 - Add splash screen with 2secs delay and more elaborated logo
 - Add ability to add stories from Google Drive
 - Track usage of the app